jacksund/simmate/docs/full_guides/extras/contributing/first_time_setup.md

 # Getting Started

 !!! tip
     We recommend students and teachers to use their Github accounts with [Github's free Student/Teacher packages](https://education.github.com/).
 This includes Github Pro and other beneficial software.
-However, this step is not mandatory.
+However, this is not mandatory.

 1. Fork the Simmate repository to your Github profile (e.g., `yourname/simmate`).
+The button to fork is at the top right of [Simmate's home github page](https://github.com/jacksund/simmate), near the "star repo" button.

 2. Clone `yourname/simmate` to your local desktop.
 We recommend using [GitKraken](https://www.gitkraken.com/) and cloning to a folder named `~/Documents/github/`.
 GitKraken is free for public repositories (including Simmate), but is also part of [Github's free Student/Teacher packages](https://education.github.com/).
 Their [6-minute beginner video](https://www.youtube.com/watch?v=ub9GfRziCtU) provides a quick start guide.